davidberkowitz/Practical-Machine-Learning/Project.md

     ## Detection Prevalence   0.2877   0.1917   0.1789   0.1592   0.1825
     ## Balanced Accuracy      0.9959   0.9872   0.9870   0.9800   0.9944

-This simple predictor does quite well with a 99.4% accuracy, exceeding the OOB estimated error rate of 1.71%.
+This simple predictor does quite well with 98.38% accuracy, which is in line with the OOB estimated error rate of 1.55%.

 ### Predict based on the real testing set